owickstrom/wickstrom.tech/_posts/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure.md

 #'smug.music/pitcho
 ```

-As the first bars consists of simpler note values we generate a score 64 bars
+As the first bars consist of simpler note values we generate a score of 64 bars
 and drop the first half.

 ```clojure